Hainault Forest

+Hainault Forest was a large wooded area in the English counties of Essex and Greater London which was mostly destroyed after 1851.
+Popular outrage at the destruction of most of the forest was an important catalyst for the creation of the modern environmental movement.

-Hainault Forest was a large, mostly wooded area of Essex, which was mostly destroyed after 1851.
-Less than a tenth of the forest survives; with most of the surviving fragments managed as a part of Hainault Forest Country Park.
+Less than a tenth of the original forest survives, with many of the surviving fragments managed as a part of Hainault Forest Country Park.
 The country park also includes other habitats.

-The country park is located on the edge of Greater London, with portions in the London Borough of Redbridge; the London Borough of Havering; and in the Lambourne parish of the Epping Forest District in Essex.
+The country park is located on the edge of Greater London, with portions in the London Borough of Redbridge, the London Borough of Havering, and the Lambourne parish of the Epping Forest District in Essex.

 Geography

-With an area of 135.31 ha, Hainault Forest Country Park is a Site of Special Scientific Interest.
+With an area of 135.31 ha, Hainault Forest Country Park has been designated a Site of Special Scientific Interest.

-The Redbridge section of the park is managed by Vision Redbridge who manage the park on behalf of Redbridge Council.
+The Redbridge section of the park is managed by Vision Redbridge on behalf of Redbridge Council.
 Across the border, the Essex section is managed by the Woodland Trust, who hold a long-term lease for the management by its owners, Essex County Council.

+Hainault Forest is one of the three forests of west Essex alluded to in the Three Forests Way.
+This is a 59-mile (95 km) long-distance circular path which passes through Hainault Forest, Epping Forest and Hatfield Forest.